gbv/beaconspec/beacon.md

 ## Link description

-### prefix
+### PREFIX

-The prefix field specifies an URI patter to construct link sources.
-If no prefix field is specified, the default value `{+ID}` is used.
-If the prefix field contains no template expression, the expression `{ID}` is appended.
+The `PREFIX` meta field specifies an URI patter to construct link sources.
+If this field is not specified or set to the empty string, the default value `{+ID}` is used.
+If the field value contains no template expression, the expression `{ID}` is appended.

-The name `prefix` was choosen to keep backwards compatibility with existing BEACON files.
+The name `PREFIX` was choosen to keep backwards compatibility with existing BEACON files.

-Applications MAY map the prefix field to the RDF property `void:uriSpace` or `void:uriRegexPattern` with `:sourceset` as RDF subject.
+Applications MAY map this field to the RDF property `void:uriSpace` or `void:uriRegexPattern` with `:sourceset` as RDF subject.

-### target
+### TARGET

-The target field specifies an URI patter to construct link targets.
-If no target field is specified, the default value `{+ID}` is used.
-If the target field contains no template expression, the expression `{ID}` is appended.
+The `TARGET` meta field specifies an URI patter to construct link targets.
+If this field is not specified or set to the empty string, the default value `{+ID}` is used.
+If the field value field contains no template expression, the expression `{ID}` is appended.

-Applications MAY map the target field to the RDF property `void:uriSpace` or `void:uriRegexPattern` with `:targetset` as RDF subject.
+Applications MAY map this field to the RDF property `void:uriSpace` or `void:uriRegexPattern` with `:targetset` as RDF subject.

-### message
+### MESSAGE

-The message field is used as template for link annotations.
+The `MESSAGE` meta field is used as template for link annotations.
 The default value is `{annotation}`.

-### relation
+### RELATION

-All links in a link dump share a common relation type, specified by the relation field.
+All links in a link dump share a common relation type, specified by the `RELATION` meta field.
 A relation type MUST be either an URI or a registered link type from the IANA link relations registry [](#RFC5988).
 The default relation type is `rdfs:seeAlso`.
-The relation field is mapped to the RDF property `void:linkPredicate` with subject `:dump`.
+This field is mapped to the RDF property `void:linkPredicate` with subject `:dump`.

 Some examples of relation types: